IngloriousCoderz/inglorious-engine/examples/apps/README.md

 # Example apps index

-This folder contains small demo apps that showcase features of the Inglorious Engine and its packages.
+This folder contains small demo apps that showcase features of the Inglorious Forge packages.
 Each demo has a short README and Vite-based dev workflow.

 Available demos: